min2ha/ukwa-site/content/target/32299/index.en.md

   "start_date": "2015-11-10T09:00:00Z"
 }

-# Frame: Fund for the Replacement of Animals in Medical Experiments

 FRAME is dedicated to the development of new and valid methods that will replace the need for laboratory animals in medical and scientific research, education, and testing.